AyraHikari/EmiliaHikari/README.md

 Fungsi `__stats __()` adalah untuk mengambil statistik modul, misalnya jumlah pengguna, jumlah obrolan.
 Ini diakses melalui perintah `/stats`, yang hanya tersedia untuk pemilik bot.

+## Special Credits
+This is not kanged bot, but all authorship on gitlab has gone (blame myself for doing stupid af).
+If anyone know how to reimport old git commit to this shit, PM me.

+Thanks to this user:
+- [Paul Larsen](https://github.com/PaulSonOfLars) - marie creator, inspiration to do many things
+- [Yan Gorobtsov](https://github.com/MrYacha) - for welcome security base and connection base and maybe others